 Tips & Tricks

-- We rarely eat sugar, so if you have a sweet tooth you might want to adjust the amount of sweetener.
+- We rarely eat sugar and so if you have a sweet tooth you might want to adjust the amount of sweetener.

-- Making ice cream is forgiving and lends itself well to many variations; add blueberries, roasted almonds, even a splash of alcohol-free orange extract.
+- Making ice cream is forgiving and lends well to variations; add roasted almonds, or splash of alcohol-free orange extract.

-- Don’t have an ice cream maker?
-Use a mixing bowl and pour in ingredients; then cover with plastic wrap, place in freezer for 1 hour until mixture freezes at the edges, stir, freeze for 1 hour.
+- Don’t have ice cream maker?
+Use a mixing bowl, pour in ingredients, cover with plastic wrap, place in freezer for 1 hour until mixture freezes at edges, stir, freeze for 1 hour.
 At 2-hour mark, blend and freeze until firm enough to stay in bowl, but soft enough to dip into (about 6 hours total).